vippsas/vipps-developers/developer-resources/test-environment.md

 <!-- END_COMMENT -->

-The Merchant Test Environment (MT) is available for all Vipps customers with API access.
+The Merchant Test Environment (MT) is available for all Vipps merchants with API access.

 <!-- START_TOC -->